nick2000713/Docker-Controller-api/README.md

 As an administrator, you can manage containers, groups, and users.
 When editing a user, you can select which containers the user has access to using checkboxes.
 You can also generate or update the user’s API key directly in the user edit screen.

 ### REST API Endpoints
+**Container & Group IDs:**
+The API uses numerical IDs for containers and groups.
+To find these IDs, open the edit page for a container or group – the URL will include the ID (e.g., /container/edit/3 means the container ID is 3).
+Security:

 **Control a Single Container**
 - URL: /api/control